HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-amin                                     Yes      Yes      Yes     Yes   torch.Tensor aminmax                                  Yes      Yes      Yes     Yes   torch.Tensor any                                      Yes      Yes      Yes     Yes   torch.Tensor arccos                                   Yes      Yes      No      No    torch.Tensor arccos\_                                 Yes      Yes      No      No    torch.Tensor arccosh                                  Yes      Yes      No      No    torch.Tensor arccosh\_                                Yes      Yes      No      No    torch.Tensor arcsin                                   Yes      Yes      No      No    torch.Tensor arcsin\_                                 Yes      Yes      No      No    torch.Tensor arcsinh                                  Yes      Yes      No      No    torch.Tensor arcsinh\_                                Yes      Yes      No      No    torch.Tensor arctan                                   Yes      Yes      No      No    torch.Tensor arctan2                                  Yes      Yes      Yes     No    torch.Tensor arctan2\_                                Yes      Yes      Yes     No    torch.Tensor arctan\_                                 Yes      Yes      No      No    torch.Tensor arctanh                                  Yes      Yes      No      No    torch.Tensor arctanh\_                                Yes      Yes      No      No    torch.Tensor argmax                                   Yes      Yes      Yes     No    torch.Tensor argmin                                   Yes      Yes      Yes     No    torch.Tensor argsort                                  Yes      Yes      Yes     No    torch.Tensor as_strided                               Yes      Yes      Yes     No    torch.Tensor as_strided\_                             Yes      Yes      Yes     No    torch.Tensor asin                                     Yes      Yes      No      No    torch.Tensor asin\_                                   Yes      Yes      No      No    torch.Tensor asinh                                    Yes      Yes      No      No    torch.Tensor asinh\_                                  Yes      Yes      No      No    torch.Tensor atan                                     Yes      Yes      No      No    torch.Tensor atan2                                    Yes      Yes      Yes     No    torch.Tensor atan2\_                                  Yes      Yes      Yes     No    torch.Tensor atan\_                                   Yes      Yes      No      No    torch.Tensor atanh                                    Yes      Yes      No      No    torch.Tensor atanh\_                                  Yes      Yes      No      No    torch.Tensor baddbmm                                  Yes      Yes      Yes     Yes   torch.Tensor baddbmm\_                                Yes      Yes      Yes     Yes   torch.Tensor bernoulli                                Yes      Yes      Yes     No    torch.Tensor
+amin                                     Yes      Yes      Yes     Yes   torch.Tensor aminmax                                  Yes      Yes      Yes     Yes   torch.Tensor any                                      Yes      Yes      Yes     Yes   torch.Tensor arccos                                   Yes      No       No      No    torch.Tensor arccos\_                                 Yes      No       No      No    torch.Tensor arccosh                                  Yes      No       No      No    torch.Tensor arccosh\_                                Yes      No       No      No    torch.Tensor arcsin                                   Yes      No       No      No    torch.Tensor arcsin\_                                 Yes      No       No      No    torch.Tensor arcsinh                                  Yes      No       No      No    torch.Tensor arcsinh\_                                Yes      No       No      No    torch.Tensor arctan                                   Yes      No       No      No    torch.Tensor arctan2                                  Yes      Yes      Yes     No    torch.Tensor arctan2\_                                Yes      Yes      Yes     No    torch.Tensor arctan\_                                 Yes      No       No      No    torch.Tensor arctanh                                  Yes      No       No      No    torch.Tensor arctanh\_                                Yes      No       No      No    torch.Tensor argmax                                   Yes      Yes      Yes     No    torch.Tensor argmin                                   Yes      Yes      Yes     No    torch.Tensor as_strided                               Yes      Yes      Yes     Yes   torch.Tensor as_strided\_                             Yes      Yes      Yes     Yes   torch.Tensor asin                                     Yes      No       No      No    torch.Tensor asin\_                                   Yes      No       No      No    torch.Tensor asinh                                    Yes      No       No      No    torch.Tensor asinh\_                                  Yes      No       No      No    torch.Tensor atan                                     Yes      No       No      No    torch.Tensor atan2                                    Yes      Yes      Yes     No    torch.Tensor atan2\_                                  Yes      Yes      Yes     No    torch.Tensor atan\_                                   Yes      No       No      No    torch.Tensor atanh                                    Yes      No       No      No    torch.Tensor atanh\_                                  Yes      No       No      No    torch.Tensor baddbmm                                  Yes      Yes      Yes     Yes   torch.Tensor baddbmm\_                                Yes      Yes      Yes     Yes   torch.Tensor bernoulli                                Yes      Yes      Yes     No    torch.Tensor